ReinhardFrie/NHT-EMEA/nutanix-basics/ntnxbasics.rst

 NX Node Naming Convention
 +++++++++++++++++++++++++
-*Objective: familiarity with native NX*
+*Objective: familiarity yourself with native NX!
+For not NX Systems, please get in touch with the designated Vendor*

 .. image:: node-naming.png
    :width: 700